Udacity Vs Coursera 2023: Ultimate Comparison

 Udacity

 Udacity has more than 200 different courses that are offered free of cost.
-All you have to do is register and you can begin learning.
-The Nanodegrees will cost you around $200 for a month, and you must remember that these degrees can last for 6-12 months, which brings the price of the degree to around more than $2400!
+All you have to do is register, and you can begin learning.
+The Nanodegrees will cost you around $200 a month, and you must remember that these degrees can last for 6-12 months, bringing the degree price to more than $2400!

 Coursera

 Coursera has listed all the prices of their courses upfront.
-Anyone can join Coursera free of cost, however, the courses have their own prices.
+Anyone can join Coursera free of cost.
+However, the courses have their own prices.
 When you check the course page, it will give you an idea of the price range.
-A few courses are charged every month, and a few have a fixed price for the full course.
+A few courses are charged monthly, and a few have a fixed price for the full course.

-Now, Coursera’s Open Access Course will cost you about $29-$99 per course and the course duration is 4-6 weeks.
+Now, Coursera’s Open Access Course will cost you about $29-$99 per course; the course duration is 4-6 weeks.

-The Specialization programs will cost you about $39-$79 for a month and the course duration is 4-6 months.
+The Specialization programs will cost you about $39-$79 a month, and the course duration is 4-6 months.

-Online Degrees will cost you about $15 to $25,000, depending on the program.
+Depending on the program, online Degrees will cost you about $15 to $25,000.
 The programs last from 1-3 years.

 Though the courses seem expensive, the company claims to give their students expert-level services.
-You do not always find an online learning platform that offers you a professional and university-level education that is being taught by certified university professors.
+You do not always find an online learning platform offering a professional and university-level education taught by certified university professors.

 Available Languages At Udacity & Coursera

-Coursera, on the other hand, has a wide range of languages including English, German, Spanish, French, Japanese, Korean, and Portuguese (Brazilian).
+Conversely, Coursera has a wide range of languages, including English, German, Spanish, French, Japanese, Korean, and Portuguese (Brazilian).

 coursera-languages-available